-What happened after the regulation 14 consultation on the neighbourhood plan?
+What happened after the consultation on the 2nd Regulation 14 Neighbourhood Plan

-The SEA report was published for consultation alongside the NP at regulation 14 stage.
+The SEA report was published for consultation alongside the NP at Regulation 14 stage.
 This means that where the SEA report identified any negative environmental effects, these were clear to all stakeholders.
 It also provided consultees with an opportunity to comment on the content of the SEA assessment itself.